omidmufeeddm/MozillaLearning-WebLiteracyBadges/Badge Content /Synthesize.md

 A framework for entry-level web literacy & 21st Century skills.
 Read - Synthesize: Integrating separate and unique information from multiple online sources.

 ## Task 1 CSS Decoration
-You will apply text- and box-effect CSS styling techniques to inline and block elements on an HTML webpage, learning about **coding, composing, and designing.**
+You will apply text- and box-effect CSS styling techniques to inline and block elements on an HTML webpage, learning about **synthesizing, coding, composing, and designing.**

 **Task**
 * Click the ["Remix"] (https://d157rqmxrxj6ey.cloudfront.net/chadsansing/21556&amp;quot;) button.
 This will open Thimble.
 You'll see some CSS that has been used to edit and create effects across a webpage.